wp-plugins/football-pool/readme.txt

 == Changelog ==

+= 2.3.0 =
+* New feature: predict winner of a match instead of the score.
+* New feature: multiple joker support.
+* Updated score calculation.
+Better support for a large user base.

+= 2.2.3 =
+* Bug fix: on pools with no bonus questions the User defined ranking admin gave an error (thanks Guzz Windsor for reporting this).

 = 2.2.2 =
-* Bug fix: WP nonce not set on delete and edit link in matches admin screen (thanks ipixelestudio).
+* Bug fix: WP nonce not set on delete and edit link in matches admin screen (thanks ipixelestudio for reporting this).

 = 2.2.1 =
 * DateTime::getTimestamp requires PHP 5.3 or higher.
 I replaced those calls with code that doesn't break on PHP version 5.2 (thanks to chiribombi for reporting this).